sdswoc/multiparty-snap/README.md

 4. Create a ``` .env ``` file and create a variable ``` PRIVATE_KEY``` and assign it the value of private key of a MetaMask wallet (It is recommended to not use an actual wallet, instead make a new wallet).

 5. Deploy the contract on the Polygon Mumbai testnet by running the command ``` yarn hardhat run --network polygon_mumbai scripts/deploy.js ``` in the root of your directory.
+Now, copy the contract address in the terminal and paste that in the ``` constants.js ``` file.

 6. Use [Polygon Faucet](https://faucet.polygon.technology) to get test MATIC cryptocurrrency by entering your wallet's address.

 7. Change your directory by running ```cd front-end-multiparty-payments ``` and run the node server by running the command ``` node ./server/server.js ```.
 Open ``` localhost:5500/front-end-multiparty-payments/```.
 Now you can interact with the dApp.

-8. You may get an error while running the node server, you can fix that using [Allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) Chrome extension.

 ## Description
 You can add a new ShareHolder to the organisation by specifying their share, name and wallet address.